 Sometimes I feel like Jan Hus (I think it's pronounced "Yawn Hooss" in his native Czech), who like Martin Luther a century later, came to the realization that the Roman Catholic Church had gotten an important part of Christian theology fundamentally wrong.
 Hus was burned at the stake, but Luther started a whole new branch of Christianity based on pretty much the same insight.

 500 years later, the pendulum has swung off-base in the other direction.
 Christians have gotten it wrong again, and where Luther was rightly offended (on God's behalf) that the Church was teaching that ordinary Christians could pay an "indulgence" (some money) for a "Get Out of Hell Free" card and then live like the pagans, the new version of the same heresy is that the Christians can get their "Get Out of Hell Free" card for no money at all, and then still live like the pagans.
-That is not taught explicitly in the church where I park my fanny on Sunday mornings, but what is taught is easily mistaken for it.
-The pastor clearly teaches (once every month or two) that our Christian faith should result in a behavior consistent with what God expects people to do, and rather more of his membership actually do that than happens in most churches -- the people who do not want to do it mostly don't come, and the pastor fully understands why his is a small church -- but from what I can see, the ones who buy into his teaching are still a minority of those who show up on Sunday morning.
+That is not taught explicitly in the church where I parked my fanny on Sunday mornings for three years, but what is taught is easily mistaken for it.
+The pastor clearly taught (once every month or two) that our Christian faith should result in a behavior consistent with what God expects people to do, and rather more of his membership actually do that than happens in most churches -- the people who do not want to do it mostly don't come, and the pastor fully understands why his is a small church (and said so) -- but from what I can see, the ones who buy into his teaching are still a minority of those who show up on Sunday morning.
 And unlike most preachers, this pastor gets it, sort of.
 Most pastors in most American churches are without a clue.

-The pastor here is still a Relationshipist, that
+That pastor is still a Relationshipist, that

 is, he devotes far more of his hortatory energy to "relationships" and/or